kimbundu/PCV_and_DIP/README.md

 <h1>Calculation of interior and exterior camera parameters</h1>

 <p>Calculation of internal and external parameters of the image.
 User provides a txt-file with homogeneous
-spacial coordinates of points on the object (cube) and finds these points on the image of this object. <br> <br>
+spacial coordinates of points on the object (cube) and clicks these points in the same order on the image of this object. <br> <br>

 Input files: <br>
 points.txt  <br>